Rednexie/consoled.js/README.md

     consoled.usfade.<color>(text): Prints the colored, underscored and faded text to the console. color can be one of these: white, black, gray, red, yellow, green, cyan, blue or magenta.

     consoled.brightus.<color>(text): Prints the colored, underscored and bright text to the console. color can be one of these: white, black, gray, red, yellow, green, cyan, blue or magenta.

+Usage & Examples:

+Using es6 import:

+    import consoled from "consoled.js"

+    consoled.red("This is a normal red text!");

+    consoled.bgred("This is a white or black text, with a red background!");

+    consoled.bright.red("This is a bright red text!");

+    consoled.brightus.red("This is an underscored, bright red text!");

+    consoled.fade.red("This is a red text, but it is faded.");

+    consoled.usfade.bgred("This is an underscored and faded text with a red background!");

+Using require(Recommended)

+    const consoled = require("consoled.js");

+    consoled.green("This is a normal green text!");

+    consoled.bggreen("This is a white or black text, with a green background!")

+    consoled.bright.green("This is a bright green text!")

+    consoled.brightus.green("This is an underscored, bright green text!")

+    consoled.fade.green("This is a green text, but it is faded.")

+    consoled.usfade.bggreen("This is a underscored and faded text with a green background!")

 It is important to note that there may be some issues with white colors in Windows command prompt and with yellow colors on Windows Powershell.